 - Understand where your efforts should be focused

-Often fundamental reliability functions are not completed due to a lack resources, understanding, time, funding, etc. Ensure that your engineering, maintenance, production, purchasing and management teams understand and routinely employ these fundamental maintenance practices to keep your equipment reliable from the beginning.
+Often fundamental reliability functions are not completed due to a lack of resources, understanding, time, funding, etc. Ensure that your engineering, maintenance, production, purchasing, and management teams understand and routinely employ these fundamental maintenance practices to keep your equipment reliable from the beginning.